effml-postech/blog-post/content/docs/spring24/08_/_index.md

 ### 1. Gating balancing loss works!
 Gating balancing loss function mitigates the reduction in entropy rates within gating functions, and enhance the performance.

-3. MoLE is even better than SOTA multi-concept generation methods.
+### 2. MoLE is even better than SOTA multi-concept generation methods.
+MoLE outperforms two multi-concept generation algorithms (Custom, Textual Inversion), both of which emphasize full-parameter training for enhanced results.

 4. Scale to a larger number of LoRAs.
 5. Coarse gating vs. fine gating
 6. Flexibility of MoLE.